folkertvanheusden/MyIP/README.md

 notes
 -----
 The TCP functionality has some issues.
-That especiallt is clear in the VNC server implementation, the http-server works fine (as long as the response fits in 1 segment and is ACKed immediately).

 badges
 ------